ladjs/superagent/docs/index.md

 ## Parsing response bodies

   Super Agent will parse known response-body data for you, currently supporting `application/x-www-form-urlencoded`, `application/json`, and `multipart/form-data`.

-You can set a custom parser (that takes precedence over built-in parsers) with the `.parse(fn)` method.
+  You can set a custom parser (that takes precedence over built-in parsers) with the `.buffer(true).parse(fn)` method.
+If response buffering is not enabled (`.buffer(false)`) then the `response` event will be emitted without waiting for the body parser to finish, so `response.body` won't be available.

 ### JSON / Urlencoded